Biased Stochastic First-Order Methods for Conditional Stochastic Optimization and Applications in Meta Learning: Introduction

-where $p$ represents the distribution of different tasks, $D_{support}^i$ and $D_{query}^i$ correspond to support (training) data and query (testing) data of the task $i$ to be trained on, $l_i(\cdot,D^i)$ is the loss function on data $D^i$ from task $i$, and $\alpha$ is a fixed meta step size.
-Setting $\xi = (i,D_{query}^i)$ and $\eta = D_{support}^i$, \eqref{pro:maml} is clearly a special case of CSO for which multiple samples can be drawn from the conditional distribution of $\eta|\xi$.
-Since the loss function generally involves neural networks, the resulting CSO is usually a nonconvex problem.
-Thus, the previous primal-dual algorithm and dual embedding techniques developed in~\citet{pmlr-v54-dai17a} simply do not apply.
+where $p$ represents the distribution of different tasks, $D_{support}^i$ and $D_{query}^i$ correspond to support (training) data and query (testing) data of the task $i$, $l_i(\cdot,D^i)$ is the loss function on data $D^i$ from task $i$, and $\alpha$ is a fixed meta step size.
+Setting $\xi = (i,a)$ and $\eta = b$, \eqref{pro:maml} is clearly a special case of CSO for which multiple samples can be drawn from the conditional distribution of $P(\eta|\xi)$.
+Since the loss function generally involves neural networks, the resulting CSO is often nonconvex.
+Thus, the previous primal-dual algorithm and kernel embedding techniques developed in~\citep{pmlr-v54-dai17a} no longer apply.

-In this paper, we focus on the general CSO problem where multiple samples from the conditional distribution $\eta|\xi$ are available, and the objective is not necessarily in the compositional form of a convex loss $f_\xi(\cdot)$ and a linear mapping $g_\eta(\cdot,\xi)$.
-A closely related work is~\citet{hu2019sample}, in which the authors study the generalization error bound and sample complexity of empirical risk minimization (ERM), a.k.a., sample average approximation (SAA) for general CSO.
-Differently, here we aim at developing efficient stochastic gradient-based methods that directly solve the CSO problem~\eqref{pro:ori}, for both convex and nonconvex settings.
+In this paper, we focus on the general CSO problem where multiple samples from the conditional distribution $P(\eta|\xi)$ are available, and the objective is not necessarily in the compositional form of a convex loss $f_\xi(\cdot)$ and a linear mapping $g_\eta(\cdot,\xi)$.
+Recently, \citet{hu2019sample} studied the generalization error bound and sample complexity of empirical risk minimization (ERM), a.k.a., sample average approximation (SAA) for general CSO:

+where $\{\xi_i\}_{i=1}^n$ are i.i.d. samples from $\PP(\xi)$ and $\{\eta_{ij}\}_{j=1}^m$ are i.i.d. samples from $\PP(\eta|\xi_i)$.
+They assumed that the global optimal solution to ERM can be computed without specifying how.
+Differently, here we aim at developing efficient stochastic gradient-based methods that directly solve the CSO problem~\eqref{pro:ori} and find either a global optimal solution in the convex setting or a stationary point in the nonconvex setting, respectively.

-Due to the composition structure in CSO problem~\eqref{pro:ori}, constructing unbiased gradient estimators with proper variance is not possible.
-Instead, we introduce a simple biased stochastic gradient descent (BSGD) method that leverages a mini-batch of conditional samples to construct the gradient estimator with controllable bias.
-We establish the sample complexities of BSGD for strongly convex, convex, and weakly convex objectives.
-For convex problems, this refers to the sample complexity required to find an $\epsilon$-optimal solution in expectation; for nonconvex problems, this refers to the sample complexity required to find an $\epsilon$-stationary point in expectation.
-Some of our results are summarized in Table \ref{tab:result} with a comparison to the sample complexity of SAA (or ERM) established in~\citet{hu2019sample}.
+Due to the composition structure of the CSO objective in~\eqref{pro:ori}, constructing unbiased gradient estimators is not possible in general.
+Instead, we leverage a mini-batch of conditional samples to construct the gradient estimator with controllable bias and propose a family of biased first-order methods, including (1) the biased stochastic gradient descent (BSGD) algorithm for general convex and nonconvex CSO objectives and (2) the biased SpiderBoost (BSpiderBoost) algorithm, designed for nonconvex smooth CSO objectives.
+Note that BSpiderBoost is inspired by the variance reduced method for nonconvex smooth stochastic optimization in \citep{fang2018spider, wang2018spiderboost}.